tales-hein/esp32-wifi-hotspot/README.md

 ## Contributing

-Feel free to ask for improvements, help, offering critiques, or even creating pull requests. :)
+Feel free to ask for improvements, help, offer critiques, or even creating pull requests. :)